 Narcolepsy Treatment in Greenwich, CT

 At Sleep & Neuroscience Associates, the leading sleep center in Greenwich, CT, we diagnose and treat a wide range of sleep disorders, including narcolepsy.
-Dr. Samit Malhotra is our qualified, trusted sleep doctor, with fellowship training from the prestigious Stanford University sleep medicine program and board certifications in both sleep medicine and neurology.
+Dr. Samit Malhotra is our qualified, trusted sleep and narcolepsy doctor, with fellowship training from the prestigious Stanford University sleep medicine program and board certifications in both sleep medicine and neurology.

 Learn more about our narcolepsy treatments below, or schedule an appointment to sleep better and live better today.